-Family Residence Issues in San Diego
+Lawyers Handling Family Residence Issues in San Diego

 California is one of several states that recognize community property, which is similar to a business arrangement between two parties.
 According to state law, "Property that a couple acquires during marriage/partnership is 'community property.'
 And debt that a couple acquires during the marriage/partnership also belongs to the 'community debt.'"
 Community property is essentially everything that spouses or domestic partners own together, including everything you acquired while you were married or in a domestic partnership (with the exception of gifts or inheritance).

-When you are going through a divorce, trying to divide property that is commingled can be extremely complicated.
+This mixing together of community and separate property is called commingling.
+When you are going through divorce proceedings, trying to divide property that is commingled can be extremely complicated.
 This is particularly true when it pertains to homes, military pensions, and other large assets.
-If you want to ensure that you are fully and fairly compensated during your divorce, then you need to seek the counsel of an experienced family lawyer.
+If you want to ensure that you are fully and fairly compensated during your divorce, then you need to seek the counsel of an experienced complex property division lawyer.

-Going through a divorce is a difficult process.
-At Huguenor Mattis, A.P.C., our San Diego divorce lawyers have the experience and resources to ensure you get the professional representation you need to protect your future.
+Working with an experienced and knowledgeable lawyer is the best option, which is why you should not hesitate to contact Huguenor Mattis, A.P.C.
+Our San Diego divorce lawyers have the experience and resources to ensure you get the professional representation you need to protect your future.
+We can work through your finances to determine how your real estate should be divided and who should retain ownership.
 Our office's standard of high-quality service means your needs will be met and you can rest assured that your interests and your children are being protected.
 Contact us today at (858) 458-9500 to schedule a free consultation.

 - Facing Divorce?
 Keep These Financial Tips in Mind

 - Property and Debt in a Divorce or Legal Separation